nim312/math_quantum/_pages/background.md

 ---
 The discovery of thousands of exoplanets has transformed our understanding of planetary systems beyond Earth.
 However, finding planets that are potentially habitable remains a major challenge.
 Astronomers must analyze many characteristics, including a planet’s size, orbit, temperature, and atmospheric composition, while also deciding which candidates deserve additional observations from limited telescope time.

-This creates a difficult optimization problem.
 With thousands of possible targets and limited resources, researchers need methods to determine which observations are most likely to provide valuable scientific information.
-Classical optimization methods can solve many of these problems, but as the number of possible choices increases, finding the best strategy can become computationally expensive.
+Classical methods can solve many of these problems, but as the number of possible choices increases, finding the best strategy can become computationally expensive and inefficient.

 Quantum computing offers a new approach to solving certain optimization problems.
-Quantum algorithms use concepts such as superposition and quantum measurement to process information differently from classical computers.
-Algorithms such as the Quantum Approximate Optimization Algorithm (QAOA) are being studied as possible methods for solving complex decision-making problems by exploring large solution spaces more efficiently.
+Quantum algorithms process information differently from classical computers.
+Algorithms such as the Quantum Approximate Optimization Algorithm (QAOA) are being studied as possible methods for solving complex problems by exploring large spaces more efficiently.

-This project will investigate the potential connection between quantum computing and astronomy by examining how quantum optimization algorithms could be applied to exoplanet searches.
-Rather than replacing astronomers’ current methods, quantum computing could provide additional tools for prioritizing and analyzing observations.
+This project will investigate the connection between quantum computing and astronomy by examining how quantum optimization algorithms could be applied to exoplanet searches.
+Quantum computing could provide additional tools for prioritizing and analyzing observations.

 **Motivation** <br>
 To help astronomers efficiently prioritize exoplanet observations and identify promising candidates for supporting life.